Siteimprove/alfa/.changeset/slimy-socks-cry.md

 "@siteimprove/alfa-rules": patch
 ---

-**Fixed:** R113 is no longer applicable to invisible targets and targets inside a paragraph
+**Fixed:** R111 and R113 are no longer applicable to invisible targets and targets inside a paragraph